The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Italy: Maria Gabriella Landers and Brian Dore of CIU Travel.

 Best bang-for-your-buck hotel

 Londra Palace.
-Aside from the killer Bellinis, we also love that this swank four-star historic hotel secretly has five-star-quality rooms (many with views over the Grand Canal) and amenities.
+This swank four-star historic hotel secretly has five-star-quality rooms—many with views over the Grand Canal—and amenities.

 Restaurant the locals love

 Antiche Carampane, a cozy little place that’s well worth the trouble it takes to find (on a tiny Venetian calle with not a major landmark in sight).
 Suggested dishes: caparozoi alla Savonarola (lagoon clams), St. Peter’s fish prepared with red lettuce, and mullet cooked with red wine.

 You might think that Venice’s proximity to the sea would keep the price of seafood low, but you’d be wrong.
 Still, a surf feast with all the trimmings (washed down with a crisp white from nearby Friuli) is definitely worth the small fortune it will cost you.
 The mixed seafood antipasto (a house specialty in most seafood restaurants) is almost always an endless parade of intriguing tapas-size samplings and can be paired with a whole roasted fish (priced by weight and often presented at the table twice: once before it is roasted and again when it is expertly carved by your server before your eyes).
 One of the best places to indulge in a seafood extravaganza is Da Fiore.
 Be careful—there is a simple osteria in San Marco called Fiore.
 You want Da Fiore in San Polo.